Edinburgh Air Charter Flight 3W

-Edinburgh Air Charter Flight 3W, call sign "Saltire 3 Whisky", was a charter flight from Glasgow to Aberdeen.
-A Cessna 404 Titan, G-ILGW, was used for this flight.
-The flight had been chartered by Airtours International Airways to transport two pilots and seven flight attendants.
-Upon arrival in Aberdeen, the Airtours crewmembers were scheduled to operate a Boeing 757 on a charter flight to Palma de Mallorca.
+Edinburgh Air Charter Flight 3W was a charter flight from Glasgow to Aberdeen.
+On 3 September 1999, an engine failed during takeoff at Glasgow.
+The aircraft then crashed short of the runway, killing 8 of the 11 people on board.
+The Cessna 404 Titan was chartered by Edinburgh Air Charter but operating with Airtours and carrying Airtours employees.
+Later they would board an actual Airtours Boeing 757 for Palma de Mallorca.

+Aircraft involved and crew

+Aircraft

+The aircraft was a Cessna 404 Titan Ambassador III, operated by Edinburgh Air Charter and owned by Fraggle Leasing Limited.
+G-ILGW had been manufactured by Cessna in 1980, and at the time of the accident had registered 6,532 operating hours.
+The aircraft was configured for two pilots and nine passengers, and powered by two Continental GTISO-520 engines.

+Crew

+The flight was crewed by 48-year-old John Eason and 54-year-old Bill Henderson who was operating as co-pilot.
+Eason had received his commercial pilot licence in 1990, and had around 4100 hours flying experience.
+Henderson had received his commercial pilot licence in April 1998, and had around 2000 hours flying experience.

+Accident

 Shortly after takeoff, the left engine failed and the pilot-in-command feathered the right engine.
 Instead of attempting a crash landing, the pilot attempted to return to Glasgow Airport without engine power and lost control while trying to make a right turn.
 The aircraft crashed and caught fire approximately one nautical mile from the airport.
-The two Edinburgh Air Charter pilots, the Airtours First Officer, and five AirTours flight attendants died in the crash.
-The AirTours captain and two flight attendants survived.
+The two Edinburgh Air Charter pilots, the Airtours First Officer, and five Airtours flight attendants died in the crash.
+The Airtours captain and two flight attendants survived.

+Investigation and aftermath

 The aircraft was slightly overweight for the conditions.
 A report recommended engine inspections, more crash-worthy seats, and consideration to fitting aircraft like this with CVRs.
 As a result of this accident an airworthiness directive was issued by the British Civil Aviation Authority in June 2000, requiring inspections of the starter adapters and crankshaft gears on Continental GTSIO-520 series engines.